mayeedwin/fetch-question/README.md

 # fetch-moringa

 technical assessment

-On Glitch, click `Show` in the header to see your app live.
+On Glitch, click `Show` in the header and select **.src/** folder to see the app live.
 Updates to your code will instantly deploy and update live.

 Project [live here](https://moringa-assessment.glitch.me/)
-\ ゜o゜)ノ
+\ ゜ o ゜)ノ